Research

 The Role of Information in Pharmaceutical Advertising: Theory and Evidence -with Conor Ryan

 This paper theoretically and empirically examines the role of information in the practice of pharmaceutical detailing (promotional interactions between drug representatives and physicians).
 We start with a theoretical framework in which pharmaceutical firms target detailing visits to physicians who potentially learn about drug quality and prescribe it to their patients.
 We derive several predictions about the role of information in these visits, which we then test empirically using Medicare Part D prescriptions and pharmaceutical detailing visit data.
-We find there is little empirical evidence to support learning as a primary mechanism of detailing visits and, in fact, document strong evidence to the contrary.
+We find limited empirical support of learning as the dominant mechanism, though cannot rule it out completely.
+We conclude with discussing alternative models that may be more consistent with the observed empirical patterns.

-Anatomy of Covid-19 Hospital Quality: Determinants, Information, and Equilibrium -with Gautam Gowrisankaran and Robert Town
+Hospital Quality and Capacity Strain: Equilibrium Effects on Health Outcomes -with Gautam Gowrisankaran and Robert Town

 Physician Practice Style for Mental Health Conditions: The Case of ADHD